 A quiet getaway isn't far off when you make plans to stay in Rio San Juan.
 Whether you use this location as a gateway to explore area natural sites, or you choose to spend your days with your feet buried firmly in the sand, a vacation here is like none other.

-There are a large selection of beaches to consider in and around the area.
-Click on the beach names for detailed information about that beach.
+You'll find an abundance of beaches to visit in and around the area.
+You can click on the beach names for a detailed review of that individual beach.

-One beach where snorkeling is a popular is Playa Rio San Juan.
+A local beach where snorkeling is popular is Playa Rio San Juan.
 Just like most of the island's beaches, Playa Rio San Juan is backed by a wall of trees that block the city from the beach.
 And while the beach may not be unique, it is still a tropical beach with soft sand, calm water, and a tropical breeze.

-Travelers can enjoy the local park in Rio San Juan.
+Vacationers can experience a park in Rio San Juan.

 |Park||Central Rio San Juan||Hispaniola|